elazar/xdebug-date-stream-php-segfault/README.md

 The code in this repository causes a segmentation fault when run with PHP 8.0.6 on Fedora 33.

+This issue has been [reported to the Xdebug project](https://bugs.xdebug.org/view.php?id=1995) for further investigation.

 ## Installation

 1. Install dependencies.